 Christian P. Porter brings over 30 years of knowledge and experience to the firm.
 Working with community association boards and other related entities, he specializes in the areas of condominium and community association law, and commercial litigation.
 He provides legal guidance in all aspects of association law, including the review of governing documents and the enforcement of association rules and covenants, preventing client disputes from proceeding to court when feasible.
 Additionally, he practices real estate litigation, construction litigation and arbitration, bankruptcy law and litigation, and foreclosure law.
-As a partner of PMKC and previously Porter Tom Quitiquit Chee & Watts, Porter has successfully managed countless clients’ legal matters with the support of his dedicated staff.
+As a partner of PMK and previously Porter Tom Quitiquit Chee & Watts, Christian has successfully managed countless clients’ legal matters with the support of his dedicated staff.

 He is published in his areas of expertise, authoring “How to Get Results in Collection of Delinquent Debts in Hawaii” and “Litigating Disputes Over Easements and Restrictive Covenants.”

-Born in France, Porter lived in various cities in the U.S. and Japan based upon his father’s military assignments, attending Radford High School in Hawaii.
+Born in France, Christian lived in various cities in the U.S. and Japan based upon his father’s military assignments, attending Radford High School in Hawaii.
 In 1981, he graduated cum laude with his B.S. in criminal justice from Chaminade University.
 Shortly after, he earned his J.D. from William S. Richardson School of Law, University of Hawaii, in 1984.